BryanGaray99/University-Management-System-Console-App/README.md

 The project includes utilities such as an identifier generator and a teacher salary calculator.
 These utilities are used in various controllers to simplify data management.

+## Validation

+The project includes a validation layer in which all user input is validated before being processed.
+This ensures that the application does not crash due to invalid input.

 ## How to Run the Project